 A beautician will work with clients, while a medical esthetician will work with a doctor's patients.
 A medical esthetician can work in medical settings, such as hospitals or trauma centers, while an esthetician cannot work without further training.
-In the skin care industry, it can be confusing to understand what is the difference between a medical esthetician and.
+In the skin care industry, it can be confusing to understand what is the difference between a medical esthetician and an esthetician.
 Don't both work to improve someone's skin?
-However, it's not that simple and simple.
+However, it's not that simple.

 Many beauticians choose to get additional training.
 Spa beauticians, for example, can take additional massage courses or seek more information about aromatherapy.
 A medical esthetician, on the other hand, can opt for classes that will help you learn more about providing services in a medical setting.
 In fact, some schools even offer specialized programs for medical aestheticians.